axibase/atsd/changelogs/2017_19/README.md

 ![4140](./Images/4140.1.png)

-These links have been compressed to a dropdown menu, as shown below:
+These links have been compressed to a drop-down list, as shown below:

 ![4104](./Images/4104.2.png)